-The species found in the park is the African Savannah elephant.
-These are the largest land animals on Earth, weighing around 6,000 kilograms.
-Elephants are herbivores and feed on a variety of plants including grass, leaves, bark, fruits, and roots.
+The species found in the park is the African savannah elephant, the largest land animal on Earth, weighing around 6,000 kilograms.
+Elephants are herbivores and feed on a variety of plants, including grass, leaves, bark, fruits, and roots.
 One elephant can eat up to 300 kilograms of vegetation each day.

 One of the most interesting things about elephants is their social life.
 They live in matriarchal herds led by an older, experienced female.
 These groups are usually made up of females and their young, while adult males live alone or form small groups when they reach maturity.
-Elephants are deeply bonded and often show emotions.
-They are even known to mourn their dead.
+Elephants are deeply bonded and often show emotions, and are even known to mourn their dead.

 Elephant reproduction is slow and complex.
 Females carry their babies for about 22 months, nearly two years.
-A newborn elephant is called a calf.
-Shortly after birth, it can stand and walk.
+A newborn elephant is called a calf, and shortly after birth, it can stand and walk.

 Other females in the herd often help the mother during birth and also take part in caring for the newborn.
-A calf usually weighs between 100 and 140 kilograms at birth.
-It depends fully on its mother for food and protection during its early years.
+A calf usually weighs between 100 and 140 kilograms at birth and depends fully on its mother for food and protection during its early years.

 Because of the long gestation period, elephants have a low birth rate.
 A female gives birth to one calf every four to five years.